-The Fund applied an exclusion policy to achieve its Exclusionary Approach.
-Its compliance with the same is reported in the sustainability indicators above.
+The second of these tests was met.
+Its compliance with the same is reported in the sustainability indicators section shown above.

 How did this financial product perform compared to the reference benchmark?
 N/A. No reference benchmark was designated for the purpose of attaining the Fund's sustainable investment objective.

 - How did the reference benchmark differ from a broad market index?
 N/A - How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the environmental or social characteristics promoted?
+N/A

-N/A - How did this financial product perform compared with the reference benchmark?
-N/A - How did this financial product perform compared with the broad market index?
-N/A indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.